-- H. The team will be given up to one minute to prepare, attach and demonstrate its prosthesis and to prepare the dexterity equipment.
-If at the end of one minute the device is not ready to perform the task, the trial will be declared a mistrial and this process will be repeated for the second trial. - i.
+- H. During the one minute preparation time: - i.
 The testing device may be placed anywhere on the table. - ii.
-The bolts and nuts may be placed anywhere on the table. - I. When device is prepared, attached, and ready and the dexterity equipment prepared or at the end of one minute, the designated team member will stand outside the Working Area.
+The bolts and nuts may be placed anywhere on the table. - I. When the prosthesis is prepared, attached and ready or at the end of the one minute preparation time, the designated team member will stand outside of the Working Area.